msaari/relevanssi/readme.txt

 * Minor fix: Indexing did not adjust the number of posts indexed at one go like it should.

 == Upgrade notice ==
+= 4.6.0 =
+* Changes how phrases work in OR search and fixes a User Access Manager issue.

 = 4.5.0 =
 * Bug fixes and improvements to stopword management.